 City: Paris (Also: London, San Francisco, Los Angeles, Singapore, Bangkok, Taipei, Tokyo; Check the event’s website for more infos)

 Venue: Le Trianon

 – Japan Music Festival (JMF)

-The Japan Music Festival, abbreviated as JMF, is a festival dedicated to Japanese music in Singapore, and probably the only one entirely dedicated the to Japan’s music industry.
-This very young event that started just last year aims to bring all the most relevant J-pop and J-rock acts to Southeast Asia, with Kyary Pamyu Pamyu, Radwimps and May’n taking part to the first edition of this event, while for 2015, SCANDAL has been the first artist announced, without counting others that will be unveiled at a later date.
-Being entirely focused on Japanese music, the JMF is a great promise for the expansion of music coming from the Land of Rising Sun, hoping it’ll gain the deserved attention to grow even more: Seeing the artists that so far have hit the stage of this event, it’s fair to expect great things from this festival.
+The Japan Music Festival, abbreviated as JMF, is a festival dedicated to Japanese music in Singapore, and probably the only one entirely dedicated Japanese music.
+This event “debuted” in 2013 aims to bring all the most relevant J-pop and J-rock acts to Southeast Asia, like Kyary Pamyu Pamyu, Radwimps, May’n, SCANDAL, and more.
+Being entirely focused on Japanese music, the JMF is a great promise for the expansion of music coming from the Land of the Rising Sun.
+Seeing the artists that so far have hit the stage of this event, it’s fair to expect great things from this festival in the future.
 Definitely worth checking out for all the friends in Singapore and Southeast Asia.

 Venue: Various venues (check website for more infos)

 Dates: May 8th, 2015 (SCANDAL); More to perform later this year.